GatorSense/GSense/README.md

 Saving Layers

-1. Save Selected Layer: Click Save Selected to save the currently selected layer.
+1. Save Selected Layer: Click Save Selected to save the currently selected layer of selected pseudo RGB image.
-2. Save All Layers: Click Save All to save all generated layers.
+2. Save All Layers: Click Save All to save all layers of selected pseudo RGB image.

 ## License